Jura Mountains mapping

 Schemes that use OSM to identify certain types of urban and peri-urban areas are of interest for reasons that we cannot discuss.
 Area-of Interest mapping is closely related.
 A start has been made by implementing aoi-osm.
 This is not currently working.

-OpenBuildingMap - IMPLEMENTATION NOTES
+OpenBuildingMap - IMPLEMENTATION NOTE

 The OpenBuildingMap (OBM) - a window to OpenStreetMap, providing a filtered subset of OSM data with just the building data - is hopefully destined to become as important as the OpenStreetMap.
 Understanding the technology that lies behind OBM is therefore important.
 A clone of the original OBM Javascript front-end was implemented, the only change being to include a land-use overlay (the standard overlays are the building occupancy, building levels, ground area, floor space and position that are served by the OBM).
 Map tiles for the land-use overlay were rendered in the same was as for the OSM site (i.e., using the OSM rendering database with Mapnik and renderd).